cswclui/katacoda-scenarios-1/12factor-008/step02.md

 Take notice of the `EXTERNAL-IP` of the service `customer`.
 This is the entry point service into *Food Court* within the Kubernetes cluster.
 In this case the `EXTERNAL-IP` is `10.98.104.91`.

 **Step 6** Confirm that Food Court is running in the Kubernetes cluster by making executing `curl` against `customer`.
 (Notice that `customer` is running on port `80`.
-Thus, when we call `curl` we can execute using the service name only and expect that the default HTTP port of will be used.
+Thus, when we call `curl` we can execute using the service name only and expect that the default HTTP, `80`, port of will be used.

 ```
 `curl 10.98.104.91`{{execute T1}}